The consumer's home address, home phone number and place of employment.

 Between 9:00 a.m. and 8:00 p.m. in the collector’s time zone.

-Use a post card to attempt to collect a debt.
+Use Federal or State authority names to attempt and collect a debt.

 Can be rude to a consumer if the consumer is rude first.

 Can demand immediate payment during the Validation Period.